hologres/hologres-doc/doc/source/quickstart/quickstart-hologres with tableau.md

 #### Step 3: Drag the value to colomns and rows to show the report

-Drag carrier to columns
+Drag carrier to columns.

 ![image](../images/Quickstart/quickstart-Tableau/18.png)

-Drag cnt to rows
+Drag cnt to rows.

 ![image](../images/Quickstart/quickstart-Tableau/19.png)

-Drag max,min,rate as details (which will be showed when we click the bar as one graph)
+Drag max,min,rate as details (which will be showed when we click the bar as one graph).

 ![image](../images/Quickstart/quickstart-Tableau/20.png)

-Drag flights_delayed as label (for each carrier it directly show on the top of the coresponding bar)
+Drag flights_delayed as label (for each carrier it directly shows on the top of the coresponding bar).

 ![image](../images/Quickstart/quickstart-Tableau/21.png)

-To make the report more clear, we can distinguish the carrier by color, here just drag the left folders carrier dimension to color marks, and on the right of this work area, it shows the carrier legends.
+To make the report more clear, we can distinguish the carrier by color, drag the left folders carrier dimension to color marks, and the carrier legends are presented on the right of this work area.

 ![image](../images/Quickstart/quickstart-Tableau/22.png)

-Now the report has been finished while we are clicking each bars it will show us the detail and each labels in the graph as below.
+Now the report has been finished and the detail will be presented as we click each bar.

 ![image](../images/Quickstart/quickstart-Tableau/23.png)